am-innocenter/Wine-Data-Ratings/README.md

 This is a #TidyTuesday challenge setup in May and for the love of wine and experimental spirit I just had to analyse this!

 The data is from a wine-enthusiast ratings dataset from Kaggle.
 A clear relationship from an article based on a different dataset suggested that cost is factored into their rating system.
-How does the Wine Enthusiast ratings scale compare?

 # Objective